mspillman/gallop/README.md

 \* instructions coming soon

 #### Video showing browser interface in use
-A video showing _GALLOP_ solving CT-DMF2 in real time via the _GALLOP_ broswer-based interface is available in this short [YouTube video](https://www.youtube.com/watch?v=n0aovGUS4JU).
+A video showing _GALLOP_ solving CT-DMF2 (42 degrees of freedom) in real time via the _GALLOP_ broswer-based interface is available in this short [YouTube video](https://www.youtube.com/watch?v=n0aovGUS4JU).

 ------------------------------
 ## **Try _GALLOP_**